sreenivasanac/vanitynumber/README.md

 ## Getting Started

+The VanityNumber module uses Most Popular 20,000 words in a dictionary 20k.txt taken from [google-10000-english](https://github.com/first20hours/google-10000-english)

+It uses Trie Library for faster dictionary lookup [pygtrie](https://github.com/google/pygtrie) - Python library implementing a trie data structure

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-It uses Most Popular 20,000 words in a dictionary 20k.txt taken from [google-10000-english](https://github.com/first20hours/google-10000-english)

-This module uses Trie Library for faster dictionary lookup [pygtrie](https://github.com/google/pygtrie) - Python library implementing a trie data structure

 ### Installing